How the Internet of Things can transform customer experiences

 Revolutionising traditional retail

-There's a definitely a big emphasis on how data can be used to improve customer experiences, but there are other exciting developments involving connected technology.
+There's definitely a big emphasis on how data can be used to improve customer experiences, but there are other exciting developments involving connected technology.
 Andy Martin, business development manager of retail at Axis Communications, says that technologies such as augmented reality, smart mirrors and camera systems can transform the traditional retail store.

 "In future, what will be particularly interesting is how EPOS (electronic point of sale) technology integrates with augmented reality.
 We could potentially see loyalty cards integrated with headsets similar to the Google Glass, combining online promotional strategies with the customer service that bricks and mortar stores are known for," he says.